 Finally, note that some dogs may struggle or become frightened while being vaccinated.
 Vets and vet techs are often trained to deal with these types of issues, but most dog owners won’t know how to control their dog in a safe and gentle manner while providing injections.

 That’s why we generally don’t recommend vaccinating your dog yourself at home.
-But if you really are determined, there are resources out there!

 While puppy shots aren’t the most expensive component of pet care, they may be difficult for some owners to afford.
 But there are a few ways you may be able to save a bit of money while getting your puppy vaccinated.

 → Just level with your vet and explain your financial situation.
 Most vets don’t go into the field of pet medicine to get rich – they do so because they sincerely love animals.
 Most understand that people occasionally have trouble affording all of the necessary vaccinations, and they may be willing to work out a payment plan.

 → Inquire with local shelters.
 Some shelters and other pet-oriented non-profits provide low-cost vaccinations to pet owners (many shelters offer help with dog food as well).
 In some cases, they may even offer them for free.
 Just start calling around to all of the shelters in your area and see what you can find.

 → Consider vaccinating your pet at home.
 As we explained above, it is usually not a good idea to vaccinate your pets at home, and we strongly recommend taking your dog to the vet to be vaccinated whenever possible.
 Home vaccinations are definitely not something to be taken lightly, and you’ll still have to take your pet in to be vaccinated against rabies.